davidanthony-ai/whatsapp_bot/README.md

 - [n3d1117/chatgpt-telegram-bot](https://github.com/n3d1117/chatgpt-telegram-bot)

 ## Disclaimer
-This is a personal project and is not affiliated with OpenAI in any way.
+This is a personal project based on n3d117 work.
+It was for fun before snapchat integrate chatgpt with "My AI".
+This is not affiliated with OpenAI in any way.

 ## License
 This project is released under the terms of the GPL 2.0 license.
 For more information, see the [LICENSE](LICENSE) file included in the repository.